Hiri Motu: 'To be' and 'to have'

 When 'to be' is used as a connecting word, the particles na and be can be used and are interchangeable.

 For example: Ia be mero namona or la na mero namona both mean 'he is a good boy'.

-There is no Hiri Motu verb form of 'to have' in the sense of possession.
+There is no Hiri Motu verb form for 'to have' in the sense of possession.
 In true Hiri Motu, a local would express that they have a dog with the phrase Lau na mai egu sisia for 'I have a dog', (literally, 'I with my dog'.)
 There are no standards for these expressions in Hiri Motu.

 Numbers

 The numbers 1–5 in Hiri Motu are, respectively, ta, rua, toi, hani, ima.
 The number system in Hiri Motu goes up to 100,000.
 Many of the numbers in Hiri Motu are polysyllabic.
 For example, 99 in Hiri Motu is taurahanita ahui taurahanita.
 Most Papuans know the English number system and use that instead.